Below the Belt: Doctors, Debate, and the Ongoing American Discussion of Routine Neonatal Male Circumcision

 Apparently, despite the publicly stated policy of the American Academy of Pediatrics (as well as the American College of Obstetrics and Gynecology and the American Academy of Family Physicians) that circumcision was not indicated, pediatricians continue to perform the surgery.
 There are two options that will help us explain this paradox: first, that the pediatricians are acting on the parents' wishes despite the new policies, and second, that the pediatricians simply do not agree with the new policies and rely on the proven experiences of their own clinical practices.
 The first option is almost ridiculous, since the idea of doctors performing surgeries on minors that they do not agree with nor feel are indicated is an impossibility and could constitute malpractice.
 But as outlandish as this option may seem, Maisels et al. (1983) considered it a strong possibility because parents are apparently not considering medical necessity when opting to circumcise their boys.
 If this is so, the physicians do not seem to realize these reasons, or never asked.
 Therefore, the second option appears more plausible: most American pediatricians still felt that circumcision was a sound decision that bestowed upon the individual a superior physiological state and that parents agreed.
 This was the received wisdom of the trade.

-Everything changed again in 1985 when Dr. Thomas Wiswell published his report titled "Decreased Incidence of Urinary Tract Infections in Circumcised Male Infants."
+Everything changed again in 1985 when Dr. Thomas Wiswell published his report titled Decreased Incidence of Urinary Tract Infections in Circumcised Male Infants.
 Here was the problem that circumcision needed.
 The study found that urinary tract infections (UTIs) were 10 times as common in uncircumcised boys.
 Subsequently, studies were published from other institutions that corroborated this finding.
-A particularly heated exchange in the Letters to the Editor of the January 1990 issue of Pediatrics that responded to Wiswell and Geschke's June 1989 article titled "Risks From Circumcision During the First Month of Life Compared With Those for Uncircumcised Boys" is demonstrative of the debate concerning the procedure.
-Wiswell and Geschke concluded that "neonatal circumcision [is] beneficial in reducing the incidence of urinary tract infection and associated bacteremia" and that "short-term complications of routine circumcision are rare and mostly minor" (p.
+A particularly heated exchange in the Letters to the Editor of the January 1990 issue of Pediatrics that responded to Wiswell and Geschke's June 1989 article titled Risks From Circumcision During the First Month of Life Compared With Those for Uncircumcised Boys is demonstrative of the debate concerning the procedure.
+Wiswell and Geschke concluded that neonatal circumcision [is] beneficial in reducing the incidence of urinary tract infection and associated bacteremia and that short-term complications of routine circumcision are rare and mostly minor (p.
 1011).
 Those responding called the findings into question.
-The major complaints were that (a) a case record analysis of urinary tract infections may have missed many infants who were treated as outpatients and not admitted, (b) the study was not a "cohort-based" study with control groups, (c) the reasons that circumcision was not performed could have predisposed the baby boy to UTI (e.g., premature birth), and (d) most of these studies had a number of confounding variables present that were not accounted for.
+The major complaints were that (a) a case record analysis of urinary tract infections may have missed many infants who were treated as outpatients and not admitted, (b) the study was not a cohort-based study with control groups, (c) the reasons that circumcision was not performed could have predisposed the baby boy to UTI (e.g., premature birth), and (d) most of these studies had a number of confounding variables present that were not accounted for.
 A short article published in Lancet also questioned the connection between UTI and circumcision by suggesting that modern medical intervention in the entire birth process exposes the infant to nonmaternal bacteria strains.
 With regard to increased UTI incidence, the authors postulated that

 if [the UTI studies] are correct, this will be the first known instance of a common potentially lethal disease being preventable by extirpation of a piece of normal tissue.
 To reconcile this phenomena with existing views of evolution and biology, it is suggested that the affects of one unphysiological intervention are counterbalancing those of another---ie, colonization of the baby's gastrointestinal tract and genitals in maternity units by Escherichia coli strains of non-maternal origin, to which the baby has no passive immunity.
-(Winberg et al., 1989)

 Whatever the complaints raised against the studies connecting urinary tract infections to unaltered boys, the American Academy of Pediatrics still felt compelled to reevaluate its policy.
 The review panel produced the August 1989 report cited at the beginning of this section.
-In policy language, the fact that the American Academy of Pediatrics admitted that neonatal circumcision had "potential benefits and advantages" was a dramatic change from its previous statements beginning in 1971.
+In policy language, the fact that the American Academy of Pediatrics admitted that neonatal circumcision had potential benefits and advantages was a dramatic change from its previous statements beginning in 1971.
 In the increasingly litigious society of the late 1980s and early 1990s, not performing procedures that could possibly benefit the patient had definite consequences that could result in malpractice suits.
 Some possible benefits given for circumcision were prevention of penile cancers and decreased UTI rates among newborn boys.
 The new policy also gave pro-circumcision advocates fuel for their rhetoric.
 Conversely, performing a surgery without medical cause is also malpractice; thus, the American Academy of Pediatrics' policy freed doctors to choose either path with support.

 The policy shift resulted in a new wave of controversy in the American Family Physician, Pediatrics, and the New England Journal of Medicine.
-In March 1990, Wiswell published "Routine Neonatal Circumcision: A Reappraisal" in the American Family Physician.
+In March 1990, Wiswell published Routine Neonatal Circumcision: A Reappraisal in the American Family Physician.
 Wiswell was gladdened by the shift toward not opposing the practice.
 The article was presented along with two editorials by Martin Altschul and Robert Dozer that spoke against routine circumcision.
 Later that year, in December, four letters to the editor and Wiswell's reply appeared.
 All of the articles and letters are impassioned pleas for their case.
 Wiswell viewed UTI in newborn males as a dangerous disease that is almost completely preventable by a quick surgical intervention.
 Altschul admitted to the increased rates of UTI in unaltered males but saw the overall incidence of UTI as so low that, by his math, $60,000 worth of routine circumcisions are performed to prevent each case of UTI.
 Dozer insisted that circumcision is a secularized religious practice.

 In the response letters, both sides of the argument are present.
 David Lay (1990, p.
 1522), a family physician, indicated that he supports routine neonatal circumcision because unlike pediatricians, he sees the complications among uncircumcised adult male patients that pediatricians do not.
-In effect, he accused anti-circumcision pediatricians of not being able to "think outside the box" and consider the problems of adulthood.
+In effect, he accused anti-circumcision pediatricians of not being able to think outside the box and consider the problems of adulthood.
 Another strong letter in support of Wiswell was written by Edgar J. Schoen, chairman of the 1989 American Academy of Pediatrics Task Force on Circumcision.
 Schoen influenced the task force to view routine circumcision in a more positive light.
 In fact, the 1989 policy was not strong enough for Schoen, since it did not fully recommend the procedure.
 Schoen's views were expressed more completely in an article he published in the May 3, 1990, issue of the New England Journal of Medicine.
 His article was placed alongside that of Ronald L. Poland, a physician at The Pennsylvania State University College of Medicine who is against routine circumcision as a medically indicated practice.

 Schoen (1990) matched the logic and use of evidence employed by Wiswell.
 Their reasons for supporting neonatal circumcision are characterized by the following excerpt from Wiswell (1990): Several issues have convinced me of the benefits of neonatal circumcision:

-(1) the prevention of urinary tract infections and their sequelae; (2) the prevention of penile cancer; (3) the prevention of sexually transmitted diseases; (4) the low risks of complications from the procedure; (5) the lower incidence of penile problems among circumcised boys; (6) the recent evidence that circumcision protects against HIV infection; (7) the cost-benefit from performing the procedure during the neonatal period rather than in childhood or adulthood; and (8) the lack of evidence for the hypothesis that "optimal" penile hygiene prevents the adverse sequelae of noncircumcision. (p.
-859)
+(1) the prevention of urinary tract infections and their sequelae; (2) the prevention of penile cancer; (3) the prevention of sexually transmitted diseases; (4) the low risks of complications from the procedure; (5) the lower incidence of penile problems among circumcised boys; (6) the recent evidence that circumcision protects against HIV infection; (7) the cost-benefit from performing the procedure during the neonatal period rather than in childhood or adulthood; and (8) the lack of evidence for the hypothesis that optimal penile hygiene prevents the adverse sequelae of noncircumcision.

 Interestingly enough, there are some points of agreement between this list and the list from 1910 presented earlier.
 However, Schoen's article adds cancer of the cervix to the list, and there is more agreement between the pro-circumcision arguments of 1910 and those of 1990.
 If fact, both sides of the circumcision debate have themes that have not changed since the 1880s, such as the notion that proper penile hygiene provides the same benefit to the individual that circumcision does.
 Despite more than a century of medical practice, the debate surrounding male circumcision remains fundamentally the same, supported and opposed by the same arguments: circumcision promotes health versus circumcision is not necessary for health and detracts from quality of life.
 This alone would suggest that the key issues in the debate are not related to medical science but to social perceptions of medical practices.
 The decision to circumcise is not based on experiments and statistics---the decision is based on assumed traditions and the relationship between physicians and parents, a relationship that appears to besuffering from a severe breakdown in communication.

 I have also found that the fourth reason as presented by Wiswell (1990) is a bit illogical.
-Surgical procedures are not done because they have a low risk of complication; this is not, as Wiswell states, "a benefit of circumcision."
-This argument strategy runs throughout the pro-circumcision arguments, typically stated thus: "The benefits of routine circumcision of newborns as a preventative health measure far exceed the risks of the procedure" (Schoen, 1990).
+Surgical procedures are not done because they have a low risk of complication; this is not, as Wiswell states, a benefit of circumcision.
+This argument strategy runs throughout the pro-circumcision arguments, typically stated thus: The benefits of routine circumcision of newborns as a preventative health measure far exceed the risks of the procedure (Schoen, 1990).
 A proper comparison would be of the long-term effects of circumcision versus the effects of remaining unaltered.
 Unfortunately, we find few studies, if any, that follow this design.
 The studied effects of circumcision are the absence of uncommon diseases.
 Other long-term effects of the procedure are rarely, if ever, studied.
 I found no major work that searches for such effects, only anecdotal remarks.

 Further analysis of the responses to the 1989 policy concerns the anti-circumcision authors, Poland and Dozor.
 Each author concluded that parents make the decision to circumcise their sons for nonmedical reasons.
 Dozor called it a secularized religious practice.
 This argument betrays a misunderstanding of history.
 There is no evidence to suggest any connection between Jewish and Moslem religious practices and routine medical circumcision in the United States.
 On the contrary, Sayre and his contemporaries believed solely in the medical efficacy of the procedure.
 The American medical community fought an uphill battle to build widespread acceptance for routine circumcision among its patients.
 The medical community believed in the procedure and its benefits.
 Therefore, Poland, who argued that the question is not completely medical, and Dozor, who argued that the medical community promotes a crypto-religious practice, are both wrong.

 If parents in the 1990s are not questioning the medical community about circumcision, it is because they have learned to trust the authority of the physician.
 Their parents trusted that authority, and many of their grandparents did as well.
 This is how the circumcision rate went from relatively nonexistent to nearly 90% in one century.
 The continuing decision to circumcise made by modern parents does not then indicate that male circumcision has somehow left medicine and entered the cultural sphere; on the contrary, it indicates the general acceptance of medical authority and routine.
-The fact that so many doctors have "wrung their hands" of the debate and left the issue up to the parents represents the acceptance by those physicians of a different role in society, one that is subservient to culture.
+The fact that so many doctors have wrung their hands of the debate and left the issue up to the parents represents the acceptance by those physicians of a different role in society, one that is subservient to culture.
 However, if a baby boy is taken away to be circumcised with little or no discussion between physician and parent, then the parents have accepted the physician's authority.
 They have, in the least, accepted some past physician's authority, for the father will typically be circumcised, and this is a common reason provided for choosing to circumcise.
 The physician has not accepted the parents' culture.
 Consider the following excerpt from a 1990 study of the reason parents choose to circumcise:

 Families of healthy infants should receive adequate education regarding circumcision and support for their decisions.
 We question the wisdom of actively discouraging parents who seem in favor of circumcision or even those who seem ambivalent.
 On the other hand, maintaining neutrality while presenting medically unsophisticated parents with circumcision data that continues to confuse physicians also seems unhelpful.
-(Larson & Williams, 1990, p.
-808)

-Here, doctors are portrayed less as medical advisers and more as sources of unfiltered, controversial medical information that wait for "unsophisticated" parents to give them orders.
+Here, doctors are portrayed less as medical advisers and more as sources of unfiltered, controversial medical information that wait for unsophisticated parents to give them orders.
 If the doctors have accepted a new role, the patients are not aware of it.

 I will now leave the 1989 policy statement and take a look at the new policy, written in 1999.
 The issues raised here will continue to be relevant as we reach the present.